-The object of 10-ball is to win by legally pocketing the 10-ball.
+The object of 10-ball is to win by legally pocketing the 10-ball into the “Called Pocket.”

-The cue ball must strike the lowest numbered ball first for legal hit to occur.
-After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 10-ball into any pocket for the win.
-If the shooting player pockets the lowest numbered ball or any other numbered ball after a legal hit, the shooting player continues his/her inning.
+The cue ball must strike the lowest numbered ball first for a legal hit to occur.
+After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 10-ball into any pocket for the win (call shot).
+If the shooting player pockets the lowest numbered ball, the shooting player continues his/her inning.
 If no ball is pocketed, either the cue ball or any numbered ball must touch a rail after the cue ball contacts the lowest numbered ball for the shot to be legal.

-NOTE: If the 10-ball is pocketed illegally, then it is to be spotted on the foot spot with the incoming player having “ball in hand.”
+NOTE: If the 10-ball is pocketed illegally or without being “called,” then it is to be spotted on the foot spot (see 7.1, Cue Ball Fouls).

-The player with the lowest official UPA Speed (rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal Speeds play, a coin toss shall determine who breaks first with an alternating break format taking place thereafter.
-In non-league play, both players lag to the end rail and back to the head rail to determine who breaks first.
-The winner of lag is the player whose ball is closer to head of the rail.
+The player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
+In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format taking place thereafter.
+Winner of lag is the player whose ball is closer to head of the rail.

-2.1 HOW TO RACK: The balls are racked in a triangle shape with the 1-ball on the foot spot at the top of the triangle, the 10-ball in the center of the diamond, and the 2-ball and 3-ball at each bottom corner of the triangle, and the rest of the balls randomly dispersed throughout the rack.
+The balls are racked in a triangle with the 1-ball on the foot spot at the top of the triangle, the 10-ball in the center of the triangle, with the 2-ball & 3-ball placed randomly at the bottom corners, and the rest of the balls randomly dispersed throughout the rack.

 Break fouls include the following:

-c.
-If any numbered ball leaves the table or comes to rest on top of a rail, it is a foul and the non-breaking player has cue ball in hand.
+- If any numbered ball leaves the table or comes to rest on top of a rail.

-d.
-A foul on the break attempt counts toward the three fouls in the “THREE CONSECUTIVE FOULS” loss of game rule (see 8.2).
+NOTE: A foul on a legal break counts toward the three fouls in the “Three Consecutive Fouls” loss of game rule (see 8.2).

 Legally pocketing the 10-ball on the break wins the game for the breaker.